 Pest: While not true insects, these mites are more closely related to spiders and ticks.
 They inhabit protected portions of plants, especially

-semi-transparent; it’s impossible to see them without magnification.
+it’s impossible to see them without magnification.
 They spread by leaf-to-leaf contact and by hands and clothing.
-Infested leaves
+Infested leaves are stunted, brittle

 - Cyclamen Mites